bisal-xetri/ControlFlow/README.md

 4. JavaScript `while` and `do...while` Loops
 5. JavaScript `break` Statement
 6. JavaScript `continue` Statement
+7. JavaScript `switch...case` Statement
-7. When to Use Each Control Flow Structure
+8. When to Use Each Control Flow Structure

 ---